Followers

 Secret Mission

 But the spy ring’s MO and tradecraft would not play a part in what is considered Lydia Darragh’s boldest achievement.
-On 2 December, Lydia and her family were suddenly ordered to their rooms while an important meeting took place.
+On 2 December, Lydia and her family were suddenly ordered to their rooms during an important meeting.
 An emergency council of war took place.
 This was before the Continental Army had settled in Valley Forge.
-Washington was still lingering near the capital hoping for an opportunity to take some action before both sides settled in to “winter quarters.”
-Undeterred, and perhaps stirred, by the urgency of the British, Lydia put her ear to a keyhole and listened in as General Howe gave detailed instructions to his commanders.
-She overheard the British commander in chief give orders for a multi-column movement against General Washington.
+Washington was still lingering near the capital, hoping for an opportunity to take some action before both sides settled into “winter quarters.”
+Undeterred, and perhaps stirred by the urgency of the British, Lydia put her ear to a keyhole and listened in as General Howe gave detailed instructions to his commanders.
+She overheard the British commander-in-chief give orders for a multi-column movement against General Washington.
 The date for the planned ambush was 4 December.
-The strike was to catch the rebels unaware and disperse their army and perhaps nab Washington in the attempt.
+The strike was to catch the rebels unaware and disperse their army, and perhaps nab Washington in the attempt.

 General Howe's secret plans to surprise and destroy

 She would not leave this critical mission to her young son.
-Instead, she developed a quick “cover for action” and slipped out of town on 3 December with sacks hoping to replenish them with flour at a mill near Frankford, which was between the opposing army lines.
-The risk was great as patrols by both sides roamed the area.
+Instead, she developed a quick “cover for action” and slipped out of town on 3 December with sacks, hoping to replenish them with flour at a mill near Frankford, between the opposing army lines.
+The risk was significant as patrols by both sides roamed the area.
 And it was a 13-mile trek in winter.
-Undeterred, she indeed went to Pearson’s Mill and left the empty sacks for the owner to fill.
+Undeterred, she went to Pearson’s Mill and left the empty sacks for the owner to fill.
 She would pick them up on her return.
-Her cover thus established, Lydia continued on her real mission: deliver the British plans to the American forces.
+Her cover thus established, Lydia continued her real mission: to deliver the British plans to the American forces.

 Clandestine Meeting

 There are two versions of what happened next.
-In one, by happenstance encounters a friend, Colonel Thomas Craig, along the road, she told him what she had learned and he galloped off to report to Washington.
+In one, she encounters a friend, Colonel Thomas Craig, along the road.
+She told him what she had learned, and he galloped off to report to Washington.
 Lydia then secured her flour and made her way home.
-In the other version, Lydia makes her way to a tavern called, The Rising Sun.
-There, she met with Colonel Elias Boudinot, Commissary-General of Prisoners, but who also operated as an intelligence officer.
-Allegedly, Lydia walked into the pub and handed him an old tattered needlebook and left.
+In the other version, Lydia makes her way to a tavern called The Rising Sun.
+There, she met with Colonel Elias Boudinot, Commissary-General of Prisoners, who also operated as an intelligence officer.
+Allegedly, Lydia walked into the pub and handed him an old, tattered needlebook and left.
 When he searched the book, Boudinot found a roll of paper in one of the pockets.
-The paper indicated General Howe was going to attack Whitemarsh the next morning with 5,000 men, 13 cannons, and 11 boats on wheels.
+The paper indicated that General Howe would attack Whitemarsh the next morning with 5,000 men, 13 cannons, and 11 boats on wheels.
 Boudinot mounted his horse and galloped to Washington’s headquarters.
 He provided her report to Washington but protected Lydia’s cover by naming “captured prisoners” as his source.
 This is evidence of the critical role Lydia and the Darragh family played in providing intelligence from Philadelphia.
 The fact that Lydia knew Boudinot might be at the tavern is a further indicator of the sophisticated nature of the spy ring.
 I tend to favor the latter version.

 Darragh at The Rising Sun